You-Gao/Blog/_books/2024-05-25-mans-search-for-meaning.md

     </blockquote>
 </figure>

 The book that gave a pretty famous quote on existential vitality in destining man's existence.
-Frankl delivers this by giving his account's of living within concentraion camps and in a way creating a theory to capture the cruelness yet hopeful conditions.
-He posits that suffering is universal, but the ways in which people will cope with that and perservere is fundamentally what Frankl wants to give us.
-Frankl's logotherapy then a specific method to humanism, where it's goal is to aim for human spirituality.
-In that case, many of thinkers for the modern century hsa posited their philosophies in such a way to value the human.
-Nietzsche's "will to power", Bergson's "vitaliyt", Husserl's "Lebenswelt", Laozi's "Tao", and so on from all conceptions of human phlosophy have ennumerated the human potential.
+Frankl delivers this by giving his account's of living within concentration camps and in a way creating a theory to capture the cruelness yet hopeful conditions.
+He posits that suffering is universal, but the ways in which people will cope with that and persevere is fundamentally what Frankl wants to give us.
+Frankl's logotherapy then, is a specific method to humanism, where it's goal is to uplift human spirituality.
+In that case, many of thinkers have previously posited their philosophies in such a way to value the human.
+Nietzsche's "will to power", Bergson's "vitality", Husserl's "Lebenswelt", Laozi's "Tao", and so on from all conceptions of human philosophy have enumerated the human potential.

 <br/><br/>